-In order to evaluate the environmental benefit and the finish quality obtained by using the liquid coating, several measurements will be taken on the coating, and noncoated and coated test panels.
-Coating samples will be analyzed for VOC and HAP content.
+In order to evaluate the environmental benefit and the finish quality obtained by using the UV-curable coating, several measurements will be taken on the coating, and noncoated and coated test panels.
+Coating samples will be analyzed for total volatile content, which includes VOCs and hazardous air pollutants (HAPs).
 Noncoated panels will be checked for surface area and pretreatment.
 Coated panels will be checked for DFT and visual appearance.